 4. Persons With Disability Act, 1995

 Check your eligibility, particularly under the National Trust Act and Persons with Disabilities Act.
-Before applying, get registered under PWD Act if not already registered.
-The National Trust registration will be generally co-terminus with the registration under PwD Act-1995.
+Before applying, get registered under the PWD Act if not already registered.
+The National Trust registration will be generally co-terminus with the registration under the PwD Act,1995.

-- Should also be registered under Person with Disability Act 1995.
+Should also be registered under Persons with Disability Act 1995.

-However, the organisation will be given a further period of 6 months to one year (grace period) for submission of a valid certificate of registration under Persons with Disabilities Act, 1995.
-If the same is submitted within that period, the registration will remain valid for the balance period of registration with the National Trust.
+However, the organisation will be given a further period of six months to one year (grace period) for the submission of a valid certificate of registration under the Persons with Disabilities Act, 1995.
+If it is submitted within that period, the registration will remain valid for the balance period of registration with the National Trust.

-Otherwise, the Registration under National Trust Act will stand cancelled.
-In such case, the Organisation has to apply again afresh for registration under National Trust Act with full information and documents alongwith fee after getting duly registered under PwD Act, 1995.
+Otherwise, the Registration under the National Trust Act will stand cancelled.
+In such a case, the Organisation has to apply afresh for registration under National Trust Act with full information and documents along with fee after getting duly registered under the PWD Act, 1995.